georgezzeng/Articles/2023-10-30-david-swanson-awardees-2023.md

-Gonzàlez will continue to use HTC to model the mass distribution of each galaxy that produces a gravitational lens.
+González will continue to use HTC to model the mass distribution of each galaxy that produces a gravitational lens.
 People previously performed the computing for these models by hand, but as the data accumulates, it becomes less feasible for humans to do this computing.
-To remedy this, Gonzàlez will use machine learning to do the modeling because it requires a great deal of computational power.
+To remedy this, González will use machine learning to do the modeling because it requires a great deal of computational power.